Accepting PhD Students

 (i) Human-nature relationships

-I am also co-leading an interdisciplinary team (led by Jenny Glen, University of Dundee) working with academic colleagues and partner organisations in Portugal, Brazil and Nepal funded by the Scottish Universities Insight Institute Programmes of Knowledge Exchange.
-The programme of workshops on ‘Community Gardens Beyond Communities’ will look at the role of local community activism in addressing climate change and related challenges faced by urban centres.
-We will focus, in particular, on how community gardens can mobilise local communities, create synergies, and provide a modelling for community action to addressenvironmental issues that affect local lives but connect to global issues.
+I recently also Co-Led an interdisciplinary team (led primarily by Jenny Glen, University of Dundee) working with academic colleagues and partner organisations in Scotland, Brazil, Nepal, Kenya, Uganda, Rwanda and Mexico funded by the Scottish Universities Insight Institute Programmes of Knowledge Exchange scheme.
+The programme of workshops we organised, entitled ‘Community Gardens Beyond Communities’, focused on the ways in which community gardens can mobilise local communities, create synergies, and provide models for community action to address environmental issues that affect local lives but connect to global issues.
+The accompanying website is an open resource with a final report, 5-minute films by each of the partners, 25-minute partner presentation recordings, and creative summaries of the ensuing discussions.

 (ii) Sensory perception